srgokribb/Rifdock-Total-Setup/README.md

     $ python setup.py install

 - **This step requires administrative access.
 You need to sign in as administer or "root" account.**
-##### (6) Check whether the PyRosetta is succssfully installed.
-If it was succssful, you can see these sentense at the last sentence of the installation.
+##### (6) Check whether the PyRosetta is successfully installed.
+If it was successful, you can see these sentences in the last sentence of the installation.
     Installed /usr/local/lib/python3.6/site-package/pyrosetta-2022.14+release.d95c942-py3.6-linux-x86_64.egg
     Processing dependencies for pyrosetta==2022.14+release.d95c942
     Finished processing dependencies for pyrosetta==2022.14+release.d95c942